Skip to main content

 Governor Michael Braun (official capacity)

-LEGAL TEAM
+PLAINTIFF'S LEGAL TEAM

 Kenneth J. Falk (Lead), Stevie J. Pactor, Gavin M. Rose — ACLU of Indiana

-What We're Challenging
+What I'm Challenging

 HEA 1001, Sections 253 through 266, singled out Indiana University for the elimination of alumni-elected trustees.
 No other public university in Indiana was affected in this way.